SOLAS-TTRPG/SOLAS/README.md

 Once your character reaches 0 heart, you begin fading.
 This means your character is losing their grip on mortality, and will soon die.
 Once you reach 0 heart, continuing to fight is dangerous.
 At the start of each of your turns, you lose a heart.
 Additionally, you can choose to lose an extra heart to take your normal turn, being any number of actions up to your current stamina/focus.
 Once you reach -5 heart, your character falls and dies.

 ## Resting
 Once combat comes to a close, your focus and stamina are restored.
 However, your characters cannot stay awake indefinitely, and will need to recover from the physical exertion of the battle.
 Characters will need to rest for a total of 8 hours, up to two of which can be sitting/lying down.
-If characters go 24 hours without resting, they receive disadvantage on all rolls due to exhaustion.
+If characters go 24 hours without resting, they receive disadvantage on all checks due to exhaustion, and their speed is halved.

 # Weapons
 These are physical implements of destruction.
 For weapons, their damage is based off of your associated Primary Attribute.
 Melee weapons are based on strength, ranged ones on dexterity.
 While your primary attribute is affecting how many dice that you roll, some weapons can be specially made, being +1 or higher.
 This indicates to roll an extra dice when attacking with the weapon.
 While most standard weapons fall into the physical (bludgeoning, piercing, slashing) category, some special weapons could be of a different damage type.